worldline-go/igconfig/README.md

 `cmd` tag is used to set flag names for fields.

 #### secret
 `secret` tag specifies name of field in Vault that should be used to fill the field.
+If not exist it use as struct's field name.

 #### default
 `default` is special tag.